-The Peregrine is a new family of engines for automotive applications from Perkins Engines Limited, a world leader in the design and manufacture of high performance diesel engines.
+The Peregrine EDi is a family of engines that have an electronic management system.
+The engines are designed for Automotive applications from Perkins Engines Limited, a world leader in the design and manufacture of high-performance diesel engines.

 Perkins approved assembly and quality standards, together with the latest technology, have been applied to the manufacture of your engine to give you reliable and economic power.